Lab

 Kelsey Dietrich

-Graduate Research Affiliate & Research Mentor
+Doctoral Research Affiliate and Mentor

 Kelsey Dietrich 🔈 is a Graduate Research Affiliate and Research Mentor for the Mind-Body Trauma Care Lab.
 She earned her BA in English and Psychology from Bowling Green State University (2021) and MA in Psychological Science (clinical-counseling track) from the University of Minnesota Duluth (2023).
 Currently, Kelsey is a PhD student in the Clinical Health Psychology program at East Carolina University with a research assistantship in the Stress and Health Lab.
 Her research interests include mindfulness-based interventions, integrative primary care, resilience and coping related to chronic health conditions, and trauma-sensitive yoga.
 Kelsey is a 500-hour Yoga Alliance Registered Yoga Teacher and Trauma Center Trauma-Sensitive Yoga Facilitator who enjoys guiding sessions in the community.
 In her free time, she likes to read and play with her puppy, Leo.